 The last point is vitally important.
 Entrepreneurs often have no idea how much they put their wives (or husbands) through.
 If you answered yes to these questions, then start heading down the path of entrepreneurship.
 In 10 to 15 years, you may have more than enough money to retire, even if you don’t want to.

 Omie Ismail is the CEO of Live Smart Media Inc. the holding company for LiveCheap.com.
-Omie is a successful information and software CEO for the past decade having taken eCivis Inc. from concept to become the leading grants management company for governments nationwide.
+Omie has been a successful information and software CEO for the past decade having taken eCivis Inc. from concept to become the leading grants management company for governments nationwide.
 He has a passion for helping people live the good life cheaply and for growing businesses from the ground up.
 Omie currently splits his time between his family, LiveCheap, and his next venture.